iduprojects/SOIKA/README.rst

 It consists of several modules: classification, geolocation and risk detection.

-In the classification module we propose cascade with two classification methods.
+In the classification module we propose cascade with two classification methods:

 - First one is based on pre-trained spacy model (later will be replaced with BERT) and its goal is to determine main city function which is affected by a problem described in the complaint, for example, communal services or environmental protrection.
 - Second one assigns complaint to one of pre-determined topic clusters.
 These clusters are generated with topic modelling algorithm for each city function and assessed by experts in these functions.